fleshgordo/braitenvehicle/README.md

 The reference voltage in the example above is created with a simple voltage divider, but you can also just use a PWM output from the Arduino to generate the desired reference voltage.

-There's also [library](https://github.com/leomil72/analogComp) for Analog Comparator if none of the above satisfied you.
+There's also [library](https://github.com/leomil72/analogComp) for Analog Comparator if none of the above satisfies you.